DOV-Vlaanderen/pydov/docs/tutorials.rst

+.. _tutorials:

 =========
 Tutorials
 =========

-These tutorials provide an introduction to the possibilities the pydov package provides split up by different topics, each setup as a `jupyter notebook`_ you can run yourself.
+These tutorials illustrate use cases the pydov package supports, split up by different topics each setup as a `jupyter notebook`_ you can run yourself.

 .. _jupyter notebook: http://jupyter.org/